 The Juris Doctor (JD) is a professional doctorate and first professional graduate degree in law, and allows individuals to take the bar exam in all 50 states.
 The JD program at the University of Illinois is full-time for three years of study.

 The Master of Laws (LLM) is an intermediate professional degree designed for foreign educated lawyers or students holding an undergraduate degree in law or other field.
 In select states, the LLM degree may allow individuals to take the bar exam.
-The LLM program at the University of Illinois is full-time for one year or may be split into two one-semester years for employer-sponsored students.
+The LLM program at the University of Illinois is full-time for two or three semesters or may be split into two one-semester years for employer-sponsored students.

 The Master of Studies in Law (MSL) program is for accomplished professionals and academics in other disciplines who want to learn about the law in order to strengthen their professional skills.
 It is a non-professional, terminal degree program designed for those who have had no legal training, do not desire a professional law degree, and do not wish to practice law.
 Students can enroll full-time and complete the degree in one year, or enroll part-time and complete the degree in two years.

 The Doctor of the Science of Law (JSD) is primarily for students who intend to pursue an academic career and provides an opportunity for extended study, research, and scholarly development.
 An LLM from an accredited U.S. law school is required.

 |I want to practice law…||I want to learn more about U.S. law, but I don’t want to practice law…|

 |I have an international non-law degree…||JD or LLM||LLM or MSL|

 |I have an international law degree…||JD or LLM||LLM or MSL|